syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaps/ShapeType.md

 ### Customization of Points

-The size, shape and position of the map points can be customized with the [`MapPointIconSize`], [`MapPointIcon`], [`MapPointHorizontalAlignment`] and [`MapPointVerticalAlignment`] property of shape file layer
+The size, shape, and position of the map points can be customized using the [`MapPointIconSize`], [`MapPointIcon`], [`MapPointHorizontalAlignment`] and [`MapPointVerticalAlignment`] properties of shape file layer.

 ### Map point icon

-The shape of the map point has been customized using the [`MapPointIcon`] property of ShapeFileLayer.
-SfMap supports the following map point icon types,
+The shape of the map point is customized using the [`MapPointIcon`] property of ShapeFileLayer.
+SfMap supports the following map point icon types:

 *	Circle,
 *	Rectangle,